urossm/Panorama-Image-Stitching/readme.md

 ## Usage

-1. **Input Images**: Place the images you want to stitch together in the "images" folder within the project directory.
+1. **Input Images**: Place the images you want to stitch together in the "images" folder within the project directory (there are already sample images provided for testing purposes).

 2. **Run the Program**: Run the Python script provided in the project.